mvysny/vaadin-on-kotlin/docs/tutorial.md

 > **Note:** You might be wondering why the A in Article is capitalized
 > above, whereas most other references to articles in this guide have used lowercase.
 > In this context, we are referring to the class named Article that is defined in `web/src/main/kotlin/com/example/vok/Article.kt`.
-> Class names in Kotlin must begin with a capital letter.
+> It's a convention for class names in Kotlin to begin with a capital letter.

 > **Note:** As we'll see later, `binder.writeBeanIfValid()` returns a boolean indicating whether the article was saved or not.